 Your data may have also been involved in a breach many years ago.
 It’s common for people to keep their phone numbers the same, so Adobe in 2013 and Yahoo in the same year may be responsible for your phone number being publicly available.
 Unfortunately, there’s not much you can do about it other than swapping to a new number, and this can be a pain, especially for the new number to become part of a data breach again.

 If the email is from your email address, this is due to manipulating the name in the ‘from:’ field.
 Whilst this can look scary, it means nothing.
 Hackers can manipulate the name in the ‘from:’ field, making the sextortion email look scarier.
 So, if the sextortion email seems like it comes from you, do not panic.
 This is a typical manipulation for cybercriminals.

 Could a random person record my webcam?

-There is a type of malware called Remote Access Trojans, and yes it does give the hacker the possibility to turn on a webcam remotely.
+A type of malware called Remote Access Trojans allows the hacker to turn on a webcam remotely.

 Simple steps like having the Webroot Chrome extension can keep malicious sites at bay, as well as routinely updating your password, so any information hacker does have are useless.

 However, this is usually just another way for cybercriminals to exploit you and play into your emotions.
 It’s a tactic used to spark fear, as there’s always that doubt in people’s minds.
 More often than not, it’s unlikely to be true unless there is malware on your computer.